-We could not analyze if the proposed checklists are suited as instructor independent ways of evaluation.
+Unfortunately, we could not analyze if the proposed checklists are suited as instructor independent ways of evaluation.
 Since there was a disjoint relation between tutors and their groups, it was not possible to compare the checklists results among themselves.
 As future work, we intend to apply the same checklists, but having different reviewers for the same group.
-Nevertheless, we observe that the I-PDCA methodology managed to be an efficient way of evaluation which the tutors felt comfortable with.
+We observed that the l-PDCA methodology managed to be an efficient way of evaluation which the tutors felt comfortable with.
 The items of the checklists were discussed in loco with the students, so that questions regarding the work could be solved quickly.
 Besides, according to the tutors, the students considered the evaluation approach to be fair and acknowledge the problems found in their software artifacts.

-4. Related Work
+5. Related Work

 Many researches adopt PDCA cycles to control quality in organizations.
 It is a logical working process that can be adapted to improve quality in different contexts.
-For instance, Ning et al. [Ning et al. 2010] adopted the PDCA cycles to provide continuous improvements in software quality.
+For instance, Ning et al. (2010) adopted the PDCA cycles to provide continuous improvements in software quality.
 The model helped to take objective decisions, to identify demands of software adaptation, and to organize task adjustments.

 Furthermore, PDCA can also be used in education context.
-The model can be directly used to validate teaching-learning methods as proposed by Fuhou [Fuhou 2009].
+The model can be directly used to validate teaching-learning methods as proposed by Fuhou (2009).
 According to this work, professors plan based on their experience and fall back in teaching theories aiming to solve learning problems; they regard curriculum goals, students knowledge and university support conditions to define the Do and Check stages; and, finally, they learn lessons and develop standards to continuously improve teaching quality in the Act Stage.
 On the other hand, PDCA cycles can be adapted according to the research goals.
-For instance, Cukusic [Cukušić et al. 2010] proposed the design of an e-learning process management (planning, organizing/implementing, controlling and improving) from the PDCA generic model.
+For instance, Cukušić et al. (2010) proposed the design of an e-learning process management (planning, organizing/implementing, controlling and improving) from the PDCA generic model.

 Our work proposes the usage of the PDCA cycles associated with checklists to make clear the goals of each stage and to provide a uniform evaluation/learning methodology.
-Jarvinen et al. [Jarvinen et al. 1998a] proposed a similar integration of checklists and PDCA cycles to manage a developing team, in which checklists act as working assistants to ensure the corporation goals are captured into the PDCA stages.
+Jarvinen et al. (1998a) proposed a similar integration of checklists and PDCA cycles to manage a developing team, in which checklists act as working assistants to ensure the corporation goals are captured into the PDCA stages.